 What are some common reasons or causes for late talking?

 Late talking is something that’s common to many different diagnoses.
-Those with a known genetic disorder like Down syndrome or with autism are late talkers.
-But children who are late talkers are those that are typically developing normally.
+Those with a known genetic disorder like Down syndrome or autism often have a language impairment.
+But children who are late talkers are those who are developing typically.
 In other words, they have typical hearing, vision, motor, and cognitive skills.
-Everything else seems to be fine, but for some reason, language is an area that is delayed.
+But for some reason, language is an area that is delayed.

-If a child is a late talker does that mean he or she falls somewhere along the autism spectrum?
+If a child is a late talker, does that mean they fall somewhere along the autism spectrum?

 How do you diagnose a late talker?